Four Steps to Create a Child Custody Modification Agreement

 Even if you and the other parent have reached an agreement modifying child custody, utilizing the services of an attorney remains advisable.
 You will want to make certain that the child custody agreement submitted to the court meets legal muster.
 You don't want to have created an agreement with some type of legal defect that comes back to haunt you at a future date.

 Finally, you need to bear in mind that an attorney can only represent you or the other parent.
 For this reason, any time a major post-divorce change is being made, even when the former spouses generally are in agreement, each party is wise to consult with legal counsel to ensure that their rights and interests appropriately are protected.
-If you have any questions about child custody, contact the Law Offices of Peter Van Aulen at 201-845-700 for a free consultation.
+If you have any questions about child custody, contact the Law Offices of Peter Van Aulen at 201-845-700 for a free initial consultation.